amannigamitsme/amannigamitsme/README.md

 - 👋 Hi, I’m @amannigamitsme
 - 👀 I’m interested in Electronics
 - 🌱 I’m currently learning Embedded
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Embedded firmware development
-- 📫 How to reach me
+- 📫 you can reach me on nigamaman477@gmail.com

 <!---
 amannigamitsme/amannigamitsme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.